raunakgurud09/calculator/README.md

 This is a Calculator using react
 This app was created to learn and practice react

-Thnak you WebdevSimplified For this tutorail
+Thnak you WebdevSimplified For this tutorial

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).